SergeyBel/php-classfuzz/README.md

 Data from corpus are mutated by Mutators classes
 Mutator classes must implement `MutatorInterface`

-## ExceptionCatchers
-Exceptions catchers are used to analyze thrown exceptions.
-Some exceptions may be the expected result when calling class methods on corpus data, and some may not.
-Exceptions catchers are needed to manage this
-ExceptionCatcher classes must implement `ExceptionCatcherInterface`

 ## PostConditions
 Post conditions are used to check the result of a `fuzz` method call.
-If some conditions need to be met for the results of the `fuzz` method they can be checked in PostCondition classes
+If some conditions need to be met for the results of the `fuzz` method they can be checked in `metPostCondition` method
-PostCondition classes must implement `PostConditionInterface`